chilian/password-evaluator/README.md

 ## TODO
-* Beautify the sourcecode;
+* beautify the sourcecode
-* Check and optimize perfomance;
+* check and optimize perfomance
-* Check compatibility in several browser;
+* check compatibility in several browser

 ## License